How to Make the Best Vegan PizzaBillion Vegans Media

 Vegan Pizza Base

 Every good pizza needs a solid foundation.
-If you’re a pizza novice, just wanting to get your toes wet, you could start out with store-bought, pre-made, frozen dough and just add your own sauce and toppings (see ideas for sauces and toppings below).
-Most brands are naturally vegan, just read the label and make sure there isn’t any dairy or egg hidden amongst the ingredients.
+You could start out with store-bought dough and just add your own sauce and toppings.
+Just read the label and make sure there isn’t any dairy or egg hidden amongst the ingredients.

 Raw vegan pizza crust is also a thing, usually made from nuts and seeds.
 There are lots of online recipes available, including this beautiful red pepper and flax crust one.